laviediu/laviediu.github.io/_posts/2025-06-05-the-overproductivity-letter.md

 I was in a state of extreme boredom.
 Think of the moment when you listen to a song so much that it begins to sound bad, like excruciatingly bad.
 At this point, *all* shows seem superficial and have no entertainment factors anymore.
 I began to look at my book shelf again, reading the books I haven’t finished, or buying new books to read--without feeling guilty.
 I started to go out, of course after a long weather debate with myself, simply to notice my surroundings and *feel* the nature.
 And.
 It.
 Has.
 Been.
 Life.
 Changing.
 <br>
 <br>
-I am a type of person who plans a whole week in advance, most of the time, except during holiday break.
+I am a type of person who plans a whole week in advance, most of the time, except during holiday breaks.
 Presumably, if the mentioned new habit formation is effective, I would also plan my holiday break.
 Haha.
-My typical week usually consists of two to three major activities in a day--mostly my PhD experiments, with "rest" or "hangout with friends" description during the weekend.
+My typical week usually consists of two to three major activities in a day---mostly my PhD experiments, with "rest" or "hangout with friends" description during the weekend.
 Lately, I noticed a new dynamics with three to *six* activities daily.
 What do I feel?
 Utterly satisfied.
 I hummed brightly at the end of each day, not that I didn't normally do humming, it just feels *extremely* satisfying.
 <br>
 <br>
 This should be enough for a presenting argument.
 Remember, I welcome any oppositions, but please keep it for yourself.
 <br>
 <br>
-Ah also, I did re-design this whole website during my "new habit formation experiment"--writing several poems, some that I am proud of, and some others that don't require any explanations whatsoever.
+Ah also, I did re-design this whole website during my "new habit formation experiment"---writing several poems, some that I am proud of, and some others that don't require any explanations whatsoever.
 By the way, I also landed a new opportunity, partly thanks to this experiment.
 <br>
 <br>
 I shall excuse myself.
 Au revoir!